 VPN Connection (Virtual Private Network) and Eduroam

-To access digital collections of academic journals and online library books from off campus or outside Northwestern's network, students should set up a VPN connection on their device: http://www.it.northwestern.edu/oncampus/vpn/
+To access digital collections of academic journals and online library books from off campus or outside Northwestern's network, students should set up a VPN connection on their device.
+Learn how here.

 Campus Shuttles